Reviews You Can Rely On

 Conclusion

 Whether you're packing for a three-month expedition or commuting to work each day, these backpacks, duffel bags, and suitcases have you covered.
-No matter the journey that lies ahead of you — it be a cobblestone road in Scotland or a bike ride to the gym — we've done in-depth testing and side-by-side comparisons on hundreds of travel bags to help you choose the best companion for your packing needs.
+No matter the journey that lies ahead of you — be it a cobblestone road in Scotland or a bike ride to the gym — we've done in-depth testing and side-by-side comparisons on hundreds of travel bags to help you choose the best companion for your packing needs.
 Wherever your travels take you, we hope you're well-prepared with one (or more) of these top travel bags.

 Myrha Colt, Jason Wanlass, Hale Milano, and Ben Applebaum-Bauch